 - Always maintain 3 points of contact with the ladder

 The US DOL is holding a symposium on March 2, 2017, to help address ladder safety to help provide some tips and guidelines for employers.
 The symposium aims to emphasize the importance of learning OSHA’s ladder regulations and the importance of providing proper training for all employees.
 We, like OSHA, believe that many of these 300 ladder-related deaths per year can be prevented.
-At TSC Training Academy, we offer the various training programs to keep you and your team informed and safely working.
+At Gallagher Bassett, we offer the various training programs to keep you and your team informed and safely working.